Vardhaparab/Habittracker/README.md

-Learning Redux Toolkit:

-# Habit Tracker
+Habit Tracker:

 A habit tracking application built with React and Redux Toolkit.
+This project was created to practice Redux state management, asynchronous data fetching, and Git/GitHub workflow.

-## Features
+Features

-- Add habits
+Add new habits
-- Delete habits
+Delete habits
-- Mark habits as completed
+Mark habits as completed
-- Track daily completion
+Track daily habit completion
-- Calculate habit streaks
+Calculate current habit streaks
+Calculate longest streaks
+Display habit statistics
+Handle loading and error states

-## Tech Stack
+Tech Stack

-- React
+React
-- Redux Toolkit
+Redux Toolkit
-- React Redux
+React Redux
-- Material UI
+Material UI
-- JavaScript
+JavaScript

+What I Learned:

+Through this project, I practiced:
+Creating and configuring a Redux store
+Creating slices with createSlice
+Writing reducers and actions
+Using useSelector and useDispatch
+Handling asynchronous operations with createAsyncThunk Using extraReducers for async states
+Managing loading and error states